zeyadsalah686/Math-Game/README.md

 This Is Simple Math Game

 To Win You Must Solve 10 problems

 If You Solved Three Problems Incorrectly, You Lose

-فف